 Planning for What Medicare Does Not Cover

-As explained in the fifth blog in this series, Original Medicare does not cover everything.
+As explained in a separate blog in our Medicare series, Original Medicare does not cover everything.
 This presents another planning opportunity for you to help your clients analyze their monthly budgets to determine how to most cost-efficiently cover the additional premiums, deductible, copays, and/or coinsurance for non-Medicare covered services.

 Possibly the most significant exclusion from Medicare coverage is long-term care (LTC).
 LTC includes the types of daily tasks that someone used to be able to do on their own, like bathing, dressing, eating, and using the toilet.
 You can help your clients create a plan for long-term care expenses.
 For example, you can explore stand-alone long-term care insurance, life insurance with a long-term care rider, or linked benefit long-term care insurance.
 If someone is uninsurable, other products such as an annuity may make sense.